Home

 The origins of the Cartin surname can be traced back to 446 AD when it was referred to in the Annals of Ulster (1).
-Cartins, Cartons etc. were part of a clan or tribe of people known as the Ui Mhic Carthainn and they have been around the river Foyle ever since, mostly on it’s east bank.
+Cartins, Cartons etc. were part of the sept, clan or tribe of people known as the Ui Mhic Carthainn and they have lived around the river Foyle in north west Ulster ever since, mostly on it’s east bank.

 This document uses the surname Cartin as shorthand for all the names derived from Ui Meic Carthainn i.e. Carton, Carten, Cartan, Cartin, O’Cartin, O’Carton, O’Carten, O'Cartan and Carthainn etc. Some MacCartons, MacCartins and a very small number of MacCartans and McCartneys also have their origins in this sept.
-Similarly the name Ui Mhic Carthainn will be used to cover all the various renderings of the name in ancient Irish and subsequent translations and versions.
-This includes for example Ui Meic Cairthinn, the most common alternative.
+Similarly the name Ui Mhic Carthainn will be used to cover the various different renderings of the name in ancient Irish and subsequent translations and versions.
+This includes for example Ui Meic Cairthinn, the most common alternative spelling and Ui Meic Caerthainn.

 The next page recommended is;